sittner/linuxcnc-ethercat/scripts/README.md

 This directory contains tools used to maintain this package; nothing in here should be needed to build or use LinuxCNC-Ethercat.

+## `update-esi.sh`

+This updates `scripts/esi.yml` using data from manufacturer websites.
+This should provide details on all known Ethercat devices.
+This data is used by `update-devicelist.sh`, beloww.

+Currently, we fetch ESI data from Beckhoff and Omron.
+Additional manufacturers can be added fairly easily.

+This uses Go code in `scripts/esidecoder/esidecoder.go`.

-## `devicelist.sh`
+## `update-devicelist.sh`

-This shell script generates a list of all Ethercat PIDs supported by all drivers included in this package and creates files in `documentation/drivers/*.yml` that describe (very briefly) the supported devices.
+This shell script generates a list of all Ethercat PIDs supported by all drivers included in this package and creates files in `documentation/drivers/*.yml` that describe the supported devices.

-At the moment, it only generates new files and doesn't touch existing ones, allowing them to be edited manually for added detail.
-This may change in the future.
+This uses ESI data from `update-esi.sh`, above.

+This uses Go code in `scripts/devicelist/devicelist.go`.

 ## `update-devicetable.sh`